Nature Conservation Research Grants

 This grant aims to assist honours and post-graduate student research into aspects of conservation biology in South Australia.

-The 2023 Grant round is currently OPEN
+The 2024 VCBGrant round is OPEN

 The closing date for applications for the 2023 Vonow Conservation Biology Grant is

-Sunday 28 of May 2023
+Sunday 5 of May 2024

-NEW in 2023 – Neagles Grant
+NEW in 2023 – Neagle’s Grant

-Neagles grant will focus on South Australian research supporting ecosystem resilience, and habitat restoration.
+Neagle’s grant will focus on South Australian research supporting ecosystem resilience, and habitat restoration.

 The Vonow Conservation Biology Grant has been named to honour Helen Vonow, who for over 40 years, continues to dedicate her life to nature conservation in South Australia.